 Breastfeeding while using miconazole or clotrimazole:

 There are currently no studies looking at miconazole or clotrimazole use during breastfeeding.
-However, because only small amounts of the medication could pass into breastmilk when miconazole or clotrimazole is used on the skin or in the vagina, breastfeeding is not expected to be a concern.
-Miconazole and clotrimazole creams can be used directly on infants under the care of a healthcare provider to treat fungal infections.
+However, because only small amounts of the medication could pass into breastmilk when miconazole or clotrimazole is used topically, breastfeeding is not expected to be a concern.
+Miconazole and clotrimazole creams have been used directly on infants under the care of a healthcare provider to treat fungal infections.
 Talk to your healthcare provider about your breastfeeding questions.

 There are no studies looking at fertility or possible risks to a pregnancy when the father uses miconazole or clotrimazole.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.